Daria0862/Pathos/README.md

 Copy the hosted link address from the README, paste on the browser, click on the "Enter a city" then type in your desired city you wish to go and finally click on the "Search" button.

-Here is the screenshot of what the form look like:
+Here is the screenshot of what the Pathos look like:

 ! [alt text] (assets/Pathos.png)